HabibEL88/SportSee/README.md

 Afer all depenencies are correctly install.
 You will have to launch te back-end before the front-end.

-Access to the back-end folder and laucnh it with:
+Access to the back-end folder and launch it with:
 ```
 yarn dev
 ```

-Access to the front-end folder and laucnh it with:
+Access to the front-end folder and launch it with:
 ```
 npm start
 ```